 The Accent GS comes standard with a six-speaker AM/FM/CD audio system with SiriusXM Satellite Radio and iPod/USB auxiliary input jacks, power and heated body-colored side mirrors, remote keyless entry, cloth insert door trim, body-colored door handles, a trip computer, 14-inch steel wheels and power locks and windows.
 The six-speed manual transmission is standard, while the six-speed automatic with Active ECO is an extra-cost option.

-The Accent SE builds on the GS's features with steering wheel-mounted audio controls, Bluetooth, leather wrapped steering wheel and shift knob, premium cloth seats, piano black interior accents, a sliding center armrest, 16-inch alloy wheels, fog lamps and a rear spoiler.
+The Accent SE builds on the GS' features with steering wheel-mounted audio controls, Bluetooth, leather wrapped steering wheel and shift knob, premium cloth seats, piano black interior accents, a sliding center armrest, 16-inch alloy wheels, fog lamps and a rear spoiler.
+New standard features for the latest model year include projector headlights with LED accents, a driver's auto-up power window and tilt-and-telescopic steering wheel.

-A power sunroof is available as an option.
+A power sunroof is available as an option, as is a B&M Racing Sport Shifter.

 Standard safety equipment includes front, side and head curtain airbags, traction and stability control systems, electronic brakeforce distribution, brake assist and active front head restraints.